Saoirse-H/Online-Shopping-Project/README.md

 # Online-Shopping-Project
 Group project for the UCD module COMP30220 Distributed Systems

-This version of the project has not been dockerised yet.

-View the docker branch to run the dockerised project.

-To run without Docker, enter the project root and do the following:
+To run, enter the project root and do the following:
 1. mvn clean compile
 2. mvn install
 3. mvn spring-boot:run -pl eureka